luisinagg/Step-Progress-Bar/README.md

 # Step-Progress-Bar

-🎬Step progress bar | JavaScript
+🎬 Responsive Step progress bar | JavaScript

 It´s a Simple Step Progress Bar build with HTML, CSS, and JavaScript.